reseval/reseval/README.md

 Note that this gives you a root access key.
 You can alternatively use the Identity & Access Management (IAM) system to setup more restrictive permissions for a user.

+If you have never used AWS Elastic Beanstalk, one more step is required.
+Elastic Beanstalk instances created from Python (as opposed to the AWS console) currently have an issue where they do not instantiate default IAM roles.
+The solution is to either create (and then delete) an Elastic Beanstalk instance from the console, or to create the required IAM role manually.
+The IAM role is called `aws-elasticbeanstalk-ec2-role` and contains three permissions: (1) `AWSElasticBeanstalkWebTier`, (2) `AWSElasticBeanstalkMulticontainerDocker`, and (3) `AWSElasticBeanstalkWorkerTier`.

 ### Amazon Mechanical Turk